GCadel/dog_breed_classification/README.md

 # DoggieTech Dog Image Classifier

-An application used to identify a dog breed.
+An image classification application used to identify a dog breed.

 Open the application here: